DivyaGladys/Sentiment-Analysis-of-Tweets/README.md

 ## Sentiment Analysis of tweets - Kaggle InClass Competition
-Our group name is "The DY Duo" and we placed [14th place](https://www.kaggle.com/c/sentiment-analysis-of-tweets/leaderboard) in the public leaderboard with a score 0.67207 and 12th place in the private leaderboard with a score of 0.66759 in the competition
+Our group name is "The DY Duo" and we placed [14th place](https://www.kaggle.com/c/sentiment-analysis-of-tweets/leaderboard) in the public leaderboard with a score 0.67207 and 12th place in the private leaderboard with a score of 0.66759 in the competition.